In today’s fast-paced world, finding time to work out can sometimes seem nearly impossible.

 The goal of REHIT is to quickly deplete muscle glycogen stores — the body’s preferred fuel source — as rapid depletions of muscle glycogen have been linked to several benefits, such as improved aerobic fitness and insulin sensitivity (

-In fact, one small study including 8 men found that completing 3 REHIT sessions per week for 6 weeks resulted in a 28% improvement in insulin sensitivity (
+In fact, a small 2012 study including 8 men found that completing 3 REHIT sessions per week for 6 weeks resulted in a 28% improvement in insulin sensitivity (

 So how does REHIT work?